open/close all folders

 - Figure It Out Yourself: At one point, when Lightning tires of her riddles and wordplay and outright asks Lumina what the hell she's talking about, Lumina's response is that Lightning has to figure it out herself or else it won't mean anything.

 - The Heavy: She drives the story along, manipulating Lightning and the others to get them exactly where she wants them to be.
+She could be considered the Big Bad if not for the fact that she's not really evil, and is helping to expose the actual villain to be thwarted, Bhunivelze.

 - Identical Stranger: Despite her looks, she doesn't have much in common with Serah as far as personality goes.